loader image

-Nestled in the heart of the majestic Himalayas, Yuksom, a serene and historically rich village, awaits in Sikkim, India’s northeastern jewel.
+Nestled in the heart of the majestic Himalayas, Yuksom Sikkim, a serene and historically rich village, awaits, India’s northeastern jewel.
 Nicknamed the “Gateway to Kangchenjunga,” India’s highest peak, Yuksom beckons travelers with its tranquil landscapes, cultural heritage, and unparalleled trekking trails.

 This picturesque village, steeped in history as Sikkim’s first capital, offers a glimpse into the region’s royal past.
 Explore ancient monasteries, stone-carved thrones, and sacred lakes, remnants of a bygone era.
 Yuksom caters to every traveler’s desires.
 History buffs can delve into the past, nature enthusiasts can find solace in pristine forests and cascading waterfalls, and adventure seekers can conquer challenging treks with panoramic mountain vistas as their reward.